custom-components/zaptec/README.md

 ## Zaptec device concept

 The Zaptec cloud API use three levels of abstractions in their EVCP setup.
-These are represented as three devices in HA
+Only the top and bottom levels are represented as devices in HA

 * **Installation** - This is the top-level entity and represents the entire site.
 This is where the current limit for the entire installation is set.

 * **Circuit** - An installation can have one or more (electrical) circuits.
-One circuit have one common circuit breaker.
-This device isn't directly used in HA.
+One circuit has one common circuit breaker, and can have one or more chargers.
+  This level is not used in HA.

 * **Charger** - This is the actual EV charge point connected to a circuit.
 Each circuit might have more than one charger.
 This is where the start & stop